DXCC Card Checker.

 Do electronic QSL's count ?

-In general, electronic QSL's or eQSL's are NOT accepted.
 Currently, the only electronic confirmations that are acceptable for DXCC credit are Logbook of the World (LOTW) QSLs.

 LOTW credits & paper QSL cards ?